Todd Marshall

 Todd Marshall (born 8 October 1998) is an Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).
 He is a tall key-position player.

-Early life
+Early life and junior football

 Marshall grew up in Deniliquin, New South Wales.
 As a teenager he was a talented cricket player, touring England with NSW youth teams.
-He made the decision to focus on football at a relatively late age, playing his first full TAC Cup season with the Murray Bushrangers in 2016.
+He made the decision to focus on football at a relatively late age.
+He played his first junior and senior football with the Deniliquin Football Club.
+His first full TAC Cup season with the Murray Bushrangers was in 2016.
 Marshall also represented NSW/ACT at the 2016 AFL Under 18 Championships.
 He fell into Greater Western Sydney Giants' recruitment zone in the Riverina and was briefly part of its academy, but in May 2016 the AFL ruled that Marshall had not spent enough time at the club and thus would have to go through the normal draft process rather than going straight to GWS as an academy player.